Tom Shillue

-Thomas A. Shillue (/ʃɪˈluː/; born June 13, 1966) is an American stand-up comedian, actor, author, and talk-show host from Norwood, Massachusetts.
+Thomas A. Shillue (/ʃɪˈluː/; born June 13, 1966) is an American stand-up comedian, actor, author and talk-show host from Norwood, Massachusetts.
 He was a correspondent on The Daily Show on Comedy Central and hosted Red Eye on Fox News.
-He has been a supporting cast member on Fox News' Gutfeld! (formerly called The Greg Gutfeld Show) since the show premiered in 2015.
-Shillue also serves as a regular host of Fox News Saturday Night.
-He released his first book, Mean Dads for a Better America: The Generous Rewards of an Old-Fashioned Childhood, in 2017.
-In June 2017, Shillue began hosting a weekday afternoon three-hour syndicated talk radio show on Fox News Radio, also heard on Sirius XM's Fox News Talk Channel 450.
+He has been a supporting cast member on the Fox News talk show Gutfeld! (formerly called The Greg Gutfeld Show) since the show premiered in 2015.
+He also served as a frequent fill-in host of Fox News Saturday Night with Jimmy Failla.

+In 2017, Shillue released his first book, Mean Dads for a Better America: The Generous Rewards of an Old-Fashioned Childhood.
+In June 2017, Shillue began hosting a weekday afternoon three-hour syndicated talk radio show on Fox News Radio, also heard on SiriusXM's Fox News Talk Channel 450.

 Television and film

-Shillue appears regularly on Late Night with Jimmy Fallon as a member of the "Ragtime Gals", a barbershop quartet that also includes Jimmy Fallon, which performs pop songs in a barbershop style; examples include singing "SexyBack" along with Justin Timberlake and "Roxanne" along with Sting.
-Shillue is also a cast member on Fox News' popular late-night show, Gutfeld!, notable for his parodies of Joe Biden and Adam Schiff.
-Shillue has appeared with Conan O'Brien doing stand up.
+Shillue appeared regularly on Late Night with Jimmy Fallon as a member of the "Ragtime Gals", a barbershop quartet that also includes Jimmy Fallon, which performs pop songs in a barbershop style.
+Examples include singing "SexyBack" along with Justin Timberlake and "Roxanne" along with Sting.
+He is also a cast member on the popular Fox News talk show, Gutfeld!, notable for his parodies of Joe Biden and Adam Schiff.
+Shillue has appeared with Conan O'Brien doing stand-up comedy.
 He appeared in the film Mystery Team by Derrick Comedy in 2009.
-His television acting work includes guest spots on programs like Spin City, Broad City and Law & Order.
+His television credits include guest spots on programs like Spin City, Broad City and Law & Order.

-A correspondent on The Daily Show, since 2014, Shillue has subbed in for Greg Gutfeld, co-hosting The Five.
-Shillue served as the permanent host of Red Eye from June 22, 2015, when Gutfeld left to host his new show Gutfeld!, until Red Eye was cancelled in April 2017.
+A correspondent on The Daily Show since 2014, Shillue has subbed in for Greg Gutfeld, co-hosting The Five.
+He served as the permanent host of Red Eye from June 22, 2015, when Gutfeld left to host his new show Gutfeld!, until Red Eye was cancelled in April 2017.
 Shillue remains a contributor on the Fox News Channel.
 Soon after Red Eye was cancelled, Shillue joined Gutfeld! as a permanent cast member, though he had been making appearances on the show as early as 2015.

-In 2019, Shillue served as the host of "The Quiz Show" on Fox Nation.

-In late 2019, Shillue began doing impressions of several politicians, including Adam Schiff and Joe Biden on The Greg Gutfeld Show.
-On Gutfeld! he appears as "President Biden" and "Angry White Male”.
+In 2019, Shillue served as the host of The Quiz Show on Fox Nation.
+Later in 2019, he began impersonating several politicians, including Biden and Schiff on The Greg Gutfeld Show.
+He also appeared as "President Biden" and "Angry White Male" on Gutfeld!.

-In July 2023, Shillue began serving as a regular host of Saturday night comedy show Fox News Saturday Night.
+In July 2023, Shillue began serving as a regular host on Fox News Saturday Night before Failla became the permanent host.

 Stand-up and theatre

-Shillue performs frequently as an opening act for Jim Gaffigan.
+Shillue performed frequently as an opening act for Jim Gaffigan.
 He also performed a two-man show along with Gaffigan in the late 1990s called The North American White Male.

 Shillue has performed solo shows including Supernormal at PS122 and Dad 2.0 at Ars Nova Theatre.